-All district staff that is authorized to impose disciplinary sanctions is expected to do so in a prompt, fair and lawful manner.
-District staff not authorized to impose disciplinary sanctions is expected to promptly report violations of the code of conduct to their supervisor, who shall in turn impose an appropriate disciplinary sanction, if so authorized, or refer the matter to a staff member who is authorized to impose an appropriate sanction.
+All district staff that is authorized to impose disciplinary consequences is expected to do so in a prompt, fair and lawful manner.
+District staff not authorized to impose disciplinary consequences is expected to promptly report violations of the code of conduct to their supervisor, who shall in turn impose an appropriate disciplinary consequence, if so authorized, or refer the matter to a staff member who is authorized to impose appropriate consequences.